sandipsahoo2k2/my/articles/engineering/ds/three_pointers.md

 * we call these 3 pointers as prev, curr, next(forward)
 * prev start from null and at the end return prev <== important

-Let's see the code :
+Let's see the this step by step : [Explanation](https://youtu.be/HmZSrU21lrQ)
 ```
 public ListNode reverseList(ListNode head) {
         ListNode prev = null ;